open-access-policies/health-tech/_operational_policies/OP-POL-001.md

 - Key distribution shall use secure, authenticated channels (e.g., TLS 1.2 or higher).
 - Public key infrastructure (PKI) shall be the primary method for asymmetric key distribution.
 - Key exchange protocols shall be configured to provide perfect forward secrecy (PFS).
-Any deviation must be documented and approved by the Security Officer.
+Any deviation shall be documented and approved by the Security Officer.
 - Manual key distribution is prohibited without dual control and documented, time-bound approval from the Security Officer.

 **3.2.4 Key Storage and Protection**